resingm/honeypot/config/README.md

 honeypots.
 A low-interaction honeypot gives the attacker very little attacking surface, which makes them a secure choice to operate.
 Low-interaction means, the honeypot will provide an endpoint but does not allow the attacker to gain access to the system.
-This kind of honeypot is suitable for this research, since we just need to log the requesting IP addresses.
-We are not interested in any other kind of information.
+This kind of honeypot is suitable for this research, since I just need to log the requesting IP addresses.
+I am not interested in any other kind of information.